knpuniversity/phpunit/knpu/mocking.md

 I'll hold command and click `createMock()` to see that function.
 Behind the scenes, mocks are created with a mock *builder*.
-And sometimes, you'll want to use *that* instead, because if gives you a bit more control.
+And sometimes, you'll want to use *that* instead, because it gives you a bit more control.
 As you can see, by default, the constructor is skipped when creating the mock... which is pretty sweet, because you *don't* need to worry about the constructor arguments of a class.